pandigita/hubstatic/README.md

 # Hubstatic

-A static site hosting and management solution.
+A static site generated from WordPress (with 'simple static' plugin)

 ## Getting Started